ORESoftware/r2g/README.md

 ## Usage in a Docker image/container

 <br>

 First, make sure you have Docker installed on your local machine.
+See standard installation instructions for MacOS/*nix.

 <br>

 Run this in the root of your project: